On exact sequences of Hodge theoretic fundamental groups: Case study: moduli space of degree line bundles on the universal curve

-In this section, we study the example of moduli space of degree $1$ line bundles on the universal curve $p:\Pic^1_{\mc{C}_g/\mc{M}_g}\to \mc{M}_g$.
-Let $C$ be a smooth projective curve of genus $g$.
-We first give an explicit description of $\pi_1(\VMHS(\Pic^1(C)))$.
-In fact, this description works for any algebraic variety $A$ whose topological fundamental group is a finitely generated free abelian group, so we first work in that generaltiy.
-More specifically, we prove that \begin{proposition} Let $A$ be smooth connected complex algebraic variety with $\pi_1(A)=\Z^{k}$.
-For any choice of base point, we have $\pi_1(\LS^{\text{Hdg}}(A))=\mathbb{G}_a^{k}\times \widehat{\Z}^{k}$. \end{proposition} The following lemma is probably well-known to experts, and we only prove it for completeness. \begin{lemma} Let $A$ be a smooth connected complex algebraic variety with abelian fundamental groups and $\mathbb{V}$ a $\Q$-local system underlying a polarizable $\Q$-variation of Hodge structure with an underlying integral structure.
+\begin{proposition} Let $A$ be smooth connected complex algebraic variety with $\pi_1(A)=\Z^{k}$.
+For any choice of base point, we have $\pi_1(\LS^{\text{Hdg}}(A))=\mathbb{G}_a^{k}\times \widehat{\Z}^{k}$. \end{proposition} The following lemma is probably well-known to experts, and we only prove it for completeness. \begin{lemma} Let $A$ be a smooth connected complex algebraic variety with abelian fundamental group and $\mathbb{V}$ a $\Q$-local system underlying a polarizable $\Q$-variation of Hodge structure with an underlying integral structure.
 Then $\mathbb{V}$ is of finite monodromy. \end{lemma} \begin{proof} Let $\mathbb{V}$ be such a local system.
 Then $\mathbb{V}\otimes \C$ underlies a polarizable $\C$-variation of Hodge structure and since $\pi_1(A)$ is abelian, it splits into irreducible rank $1$ summands $\mathbb{V}\otimes \C=\bigoplus \mathbb{V}_i$.
-Now by non-abelian Hodge theory, we know that each $\mathbb{V}_i$ underlies a polarized $\C$-variation of Hodge structure.
+By \cite[Prop.
+1.13]{Del87}, each $\mathbb{V}_i$ underlies a polarized $\C$-variation of Hodge structure.
 In particular, the polarization has to be positive-definite and hence $\mathbb{V}_i$ all have unitary monodromy.
 It follows that $\mathbb{V}$ has unitary monodromy as well.
-Finally, since it in addition has an associated integral structure, it's finite as desired. \end{proof} \begin{proof}[Proof of Proposition \ref{Prop: Tannakian fundamental group for A.V.}] We need to show that the category of representation of $\mathbb{G}_a^{k}\times \widehat{\Z}^{k}$ is equivalent to $\LS^{\text{Hdg}}(A)$ and the equivalence is compatible with tensor products and taking fiber functors.
+Finally, since it in addition has an associated integral structure, it's finite as desired. \end{proof} \begin{proof}[Proof of Proposition \ref{Prop: Tannakian fundamental group for A.V.}] We need to show that the category of representations of $\mathbb{G}_a^{k}\times \widehat{\Z}^{k}$ is equivalent to $\LS^{\text{Hdg}}(A)$ and the equivalence is compatible with tensor products and fiber functors.
 Let $\mathbb{V}$ be a local system in $\LS^{\text{Hdg}}(A)$.
-Then it's given by $k$ commuting linear operators $L_i$.
-Lemma \ref{Lemma: monodromy of semisimple local systems on A.V.} tells us that the semi-simplification $\Gr_\bullet\mathbb{V}$ of $\mathbb{V}$ has finite monodromy, and so by the Jordan-Chevalley decomposition, we may write $L_i=U_iN_i$, where $U_i$ is of finite order and $N_i$ is unipotent.
+Then it's given by $k$ commuting linear operators $L_i$ on a fiber $\mathbb{V}_x$.
+We know it is a subquotient of some local system which underlies a $\Q$-variation of mixed Hodge structure with an underlying integral structure, so the semi-simplification $\Gr_\bullet\mathbb{V}$ is a summand of some $\Q$-local system underlying a polarizable $\Q$-VHS with an underlying integral structure.
+Then Lemma \ref{Lemma: monodromy of semisimple local systems on A.V.} tells us that $\Gr_\bullet\mathbb{V}$ is of $\mathbb{V}$ finite monodromy, and so by the Jordan-Chevalley decomposition, we may write $L_i=U_iN_i$, where $U_i$ is of finite order and $N_i$ is unipotent.
 Since $U_i$ commutes with $N_i$, we see that we get a representation of $\mathbb{G}_a^{k}\times \widehat{\Z}^{k}$.
 This defines a functor